avaneev/biteopt/README.md

 iterations (harder functions may require more iterations to converge).
 Most classic 2-dimensional problems converge in 400 iterations or less, at 1e-6 precision.

+## CBiteOpt (biteopt.h) ##

+BiteOpt stochastic optimization class.
+Implements a stochastic non-linear bound-constrained derivative-free optimization strategy.
+It maintains a cost-ordered population list of previously evaluated solutions that are evolved towards a lower cost.
+On every iteration, the highest-cost solution in the list can be replaced with a new solution, and the list reordered.
+A population of solutions allows the strategy to space solution vectors apart from each other thus making them cover a larger parameter search space collectively.
+Beside that, parameter randomization and the "step in the right direction" operation are used that move the solutions into position with a probabilistically lower objective function value.

+## CBiteOptDeep (biteopt.h) ##

+Deep stochastic optimization class.
+Based on an array of M CBiteOpt objects.
+This "deep" strategy pushes the newly-obtained solution to the next CBiteOpt object which is then optimized.
+This strategy while increasing the convergence time by a factor of about sqrt(M) is able to solve even the most noisy non-linear functions.

+This strategy is most effective on stochastic functions or functions with huge fluctuations near the global solution that are not very expensive to calculate and that have a large iteration budget.
+Tests have shown that on smooth functions that have many strongly competing minima this strategy increases the chance to find a global solution by a factor of sqrt(M) relative to the CBiteOpt class, but still requires several runs at different random seeds.
+However, the number of required runs in most cases is lower by about sqrt(M).
+So, in many cases it's more efficient to increase the iteration budget by a factor of sqrt(M) which will in turn increase the chance to find a global optimum by a factor of sqrt(M) and also reduce the number of optimization attempts by the same number.
+In practice, the chance to find a global optimum is increased even more considerably with this "deep" strategy.

 ## Limitations ##